multiwirth/aptx-HD-magisk/README.md

 **Only for armv7 devices**
 Tested on LineageOS 15.1, 16, 17.1
-Confirm working on Samsung Galaxy S3 Neo, HTC One M8/M7 Samsung Galaxy S3 i9300
+Confirm working on Samsung Galaxy S3 Neo, HTC One M8/M7 Samsung Galaxy S3 i9300, Nvidia Shield Tablet

 **For arm64 please use another module since this is missing libs for lib64 and vendor**